Psychostick: Crowdfunding campaigns, Revenge of the Vengeance and Do (2013–2019)

 Psychostick premiered their newest single, "Rent in Peace" on August 22, 2019.
 James Rolfe who is best known to star as the Angry Video Game Nerd appears in the video.

 Pandemic live stream concerts and ... and Stuff (2020–present)

 During the COVID-19 pandemic, the band continued to play weekly concerts over Twitch and YouTube, with viewer donations keeping the band afloat; half the donations would go to charity.
 On December 15, the band announced Key would take a brief hiatus from the band for family reasons.
 Key would later return to the band on their weekly concert stream on February 18, and appear in subsequent streams.

 On February 24, 2022, the band announced during their Twitch concert that they were releasing a compilation of b-sides and rarities titled ... and Stuff.
 The album was released on April 14, 2022, and debuted at #2 on Billboard's Comedy Albums and #57 on the Current Albums.

+On January 22, 2024, the band announced via Facebook and their website that they had parted ways with Matty J Moose, citing creative differences.